About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

 I turn back to the text messages on my cell phone.

-ONE OF US HAS TO GO is an adult Own Voices story of literary suspense about a woman’s struggles with Obsessive Compulsive Disorder, a toxic friendship, and the dangerous lengths she’ll go to break her own chains.
+ONE OF US HAS TO GO is an adult Own Voices story of domestic suspense about a woman’s struggles with her tyrannical father, Obsessive Compulsive Disorder, a toxic friendship, and the dangerous lengths she’ll go to break her own chains.